tmoesl/lead-conversion-prediction/README.md

 All machine learning models demonstrated strong performance in recall, effectively capturing a high percentage of actual conversions.
 However, they differ significantly in precision and overall balance, with some models offering more well-rounded metrics that better align with the business objective of optimizing lead identification and resource allocation.

-1. **Logistic Regression**: This model demonstrates strong recall (0.852), capturing 85.2% of actual conversions, making it effective for identifying high-potential leads.
-However, its lower precision (0.618) results in 38.2% of predicted conversions being incorrect, introducing some resource inefficiencies.
+1. **Logistic Regression**: Demonstrates strong recall (0.852), capturing 85.2% of actual conversions, making it effective for identifying high-potential leads.
+However, the lower precision (0.618) indicates that 38.2% of leads predicted to convert do not, potentially leading to inefficient resource allocation.

-2. **Decision Tree**: With the highest recall (0.889), this model minimizes missed opportunities by identifying 88.9% of actual conversions.
-However, its precision (0.583) is the lowest among the models, indicating a higher rate of false positives, which could necessitate additional resource allocation to manage inefficiencies.
+2. **Decision Tree**: Achieves the highest recall (0.889), identifying 88.9% of actual conversions, but has the lowest precision (0.583), meaning 41.7% of predicted conversions are incorrect.
+This high false positive rate could strain resources.

-3. **Random Forest**: Delivering the highest accuracy (0.830) and precision (0.661), this model achieves a well-rounded performance.
-Its recall (0.884) is strong and only marginally lower than the decision tree’s recall, highlighting minimal difference in their ability to capture actual conversions.
-This balance makes the random forest effective for optimizing lead identification while managing resource efficiency, aligning well with the business objective.
+3. **Random Forest**: Delivers the best balance with the highest accuracy (0.830) and precision (0.661).
+Its recall (0.884) is competitive, closely matching the Decision Tree’s recall, with only a slight difference in their ability to capture actual conversions.
+This balance makes it effective for optimizing lead identification while managing resource efficiency.

 <div style="display: flex; gap: 10px;">
     <div style="width: 49%;">